What is ISPS?

-Security Level Two- Heightened: This level is applied whenever there’s a higher risk of a security incident during transport.
+Security Level Two (Heightened): Applied whenever there’s a higher risk of a security incident during transport.
 At this time, additional security measures are implemented and maintained for a given period of time.
-Security experts on the ship and port facility will indicate how long ‘heightened’ security measures need to be in place.
+Security experts on the ship and port facility will indicate how long heightened security measures need to be in place.

 - All routine and cargo operations are carried out with increased security measures in ships and ports.